Djúpavík: Life in Djúpavík

-1935-1954
+1935–1954

 Djúpavík was unlike other villages in the region.
 The streets were not named.
 There were no police, churches, liquor stores or bars.
 There were, however, a shop and bakery owned by Djúpavík Ltd.

 The population of Djúpavík was approximately 260 during much of this period.
 While most of the population was seasonal, the manager and his family lived there year-round.

-Men and women sought work at the factory during the Summer fishing season.
+Men and women sought work at the factory during the summer fishing season.
 Men worked inside the factory loading coal into ovens, operating machinery, and loading meal bags onto transport vehicles.
 Women worked long hours outdoors near the dock, often in adverse weather conditions.
 They removed the heads and bones, packed the herring in salt, and placed them in large wooden barrels.
 While men were paid for the time they worked, women were paid for each barrel they filled.
 Although they earned significantly less than the men in the factory, many women sought this work because they earned more than they could doing clerical and domestic work in Reykjavik.

 One of Elías Stefánsson's timber houses was refurbished and served as a women's dormitory.
 Men slept in the former freight and passenger ship Suðurland (ship) - known as M. Davidsen (ship) prior to 1919 - which was purchased by Djúpavík Ltd. in 1935 and docked next to the factory for that purpose.
 The upper cabins were comfortable.
 However, the lower cabins had no portholes and poor ventilation.
 Other men slept in the upper floor of the canteen.
 Married couples who wanted to be together were required to sleep in tents away from the other living quarters.
 Men were served meals in a cafeteria located behind the factory.
 Women prepared their own meals in the dormitory kitchen.
 For entertainment, dances were held on the first floor of the women's dormitory.
 There was no access from the dance hall to the dormitory kitchen or the stairs leading to the second floor.
 To avoid unwanted pregnancies, much care was taken to keep men away from the women's quarters.

-1985 to present
+1985–present

 When Ásbjörn, Eva and their three children moved to Djúpavík in 1985, they were its only residents.
 Finances were difficult while renovating the hotel and during the early years of operation.
 To repair the factory, they bought supplies as they could afford them and did much of the work themselves.
 The two younger children attended school in Trékyllisvík, about 20 km (12 mi) by road to the north.
 When snow made the road impassible, Ásbjörn transported his children to and from Gjögur in a small boat.
 Windy conditions sometimes made docking impossible, causing the children to either stay home from school or remain at school for weeks.
-After a particularly harrowing incident when his daughter nearly fell from the jetty at Gjögur, Ásbjörn bought a snowmobile for Winter transportation to and from school.
+After a particularly harrowing incident when his daughter nearly fell from the jetty at Gjögur, Ásbjörn bought a snowmobile for winter transportation to and from school.
 From 10th grade until graduation the children attended school in Hólmavík and stayed there during the winter.